bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise2.md

 To be able to track usage of a honey file, we must monitor when it is accessed.
 This is done by creating a diagnostic setting on our blob storage resource.

 A diagnostic setting - in Microsofts own words - "specifies a list of categories of platform logs and/or metrics that you want to collect from a resource, and one or more destinations that you would stream them to".

-In our case we want the `StorageRead` log category and send it to a Log Analytics workspace, which we configure via the Azure Portal GUI.
+In our case we could make due with only the `StorageRead` log category, but let us collect all the logs and metrics of this resource so we can see everything that is happening.
+To make searching and alerting on those events easier, we will send them into a Log Analytics workspace.
+Let´s configure this via the Azure Portal GUI.

 ??? cmd "Solution"